What is Brute-force search?

 In some situations, the analysis could reduce the candidates to the set of all valid solutions.
 This means that it could yield an algorithm that directly enumerates all the desired solutions (or finds one solution, as appropriate), without wasting time on tests and the generation of invalid candidates.
 As an example, for the problem "find all integers between 1 and 1,000,000 that are evenly divisible by 417" a naive brute-force solution would generate all integers in the range and test every single one of them for divisibility.
 However, that problem can be solved with a far greater degree of efficiency by starting with 417 and repeatedly adding 417 until the number exceeds 1,000,000 – which takes only 2398 (= 1,000,000 ÷ 417) steps, and does not require any tests.

-What are the advantages of the brute-force algorithm?
+What are the advantages of the brute-force search?

 - If all the possible solutions are listed down, then you can be guaranteed that the brute-force approach will find the correct solution.